Rubella

 Pregnancy and rubella

-Ideally, women wanting to get pregnant should have a blood test to see whether they are immune to rubella before they conceive.
+Women planning a pregnancy should have a blood test to see whether they are immune to rubella before they become pregnant.
 If they are not immune, they can be immunised but should avoid falling pregnant in the 28 days following the vaccination.
 Vaccination is avoided in pregnancy.

 Pregnant women should be checked for rubella immunity — a routine blood test in early pregnancy.
 Even if the blood test carried out at a previous pregnancy proved immunity to rubella, the test must be repeated at each pregnancy.
+If your immunity is low, you should have an MMR vaccine shortly after giving birth.
 If you think you might be pregnant and your immunity has not been tested, check with your doctor.

 If you are pregnant and are exposed to rubella, see your doctor as soon as possible.